 A veterinary criticalist helps your pet much like a human pediatric criticalist would help a child in an ICU (Intensive Care Unit).
 In the worst of circumstances, a criticalist’s specialized skill may increase your pet’s chances for recovery.

 The easiest way to get a picture of what veterinary critical care means is to compare it for a moment to human health care.
 Human patients who enter an emergency room have a huge range of problems – victims of a car accident or other trauma, a teenager who fell and broke his arm, someone weakened by vomiting and diarrhea that won’t stop, a man having a heart attack, or a crying child with a sudden and painful earache.

 It is obvious that some of these problems are more severe than others – some will be treated by the emergency doctors, prescribed medications, and sent home to heal.
-Others have conditions that will require specialized care and will need to be transferred to other departments in the hospital – such as surgery, imaging (ultrasound, CT, MRI), or to the intensive care unit (or ICU).
+Others have conditions that will require specialized care and will ultimately need to be transferred to other departments in the hospital – such as surgery, imaging (for ultrasound, CT, or MRI), or to the intensive care unit (ICU).